qinwf/awesome-R/README.md

 * [R for SAS and SPSS users](http://r4stats.com/books/free-version/) - An excelllent resource for users already familiar with SAS or SPSS.
 * [An Introduction to R](https://cran.r-project.org/doc/manuals/R-intro.pdf) - A very good introductory text on R, also covers some advanced topics.
 * [Introduction to Statistical Learning with Application in R](http://www-bcf.usc.edu/~gareth/ISL/) - A simplified and "operational" version of *The Elements of Statistical Learning*.
 Free softcopy provided by its authors.
+* [The R Inferno](http://www.burns-stat.com/pages/Tutor/R_inferno.pdf) - Patrick Burns goes over the ins and outs of R (including its quirks!)

 ## Reference Cards